gonzalez-delgado/synco/README.md

 # synco: Differences between synonymous codon-specific Ramachandran plots

 The code presented in synco implements the two-sample goodness-of-fit test introduced in [1] to assess the effect of the translated codon on amino-acid backbone conformation.
 This work, described in [2], reproduces the analysis presented in [3] using the methodology defined in [1].

+The file [codon_test.R](https://github.com/gonzalez-delgado/synco/blob/main/codon_test.R) performs the goodness-of-fit test assessing the null hypothesis "the codon-specific (phi, psi) distribution is the same for synonymous codons".
+Codon-specific Ramachandran plots are defined for a given amino-acid without taking into account the nearest neighbors effect.
+The same null hypothesis, but taking neighboring residues into account, is tested in [codon_test_tripeptides.R](https://github.com/gonzalez-delgado/synco/blob/main/codon_test_tripeptides.R).
+Here, the codon-specific Ramachandran plots contain conformations coming from a fixed tripeptide (fragment of three consecutive amino-acids).
+This analysis uses the function [get_tripeptides](https://github.com/gonzalez-delgado/synco/blob/main/get_tripeptides.R), which uses the sequence information of the [database](https://doi.org/10.7910/DVN/5P81D4) to extract nehgbors' identities.

 #### References